cloudacademypilot/azure-purview-lab2/description.md

 The objective of this lab is to provide participants solid understanding and experience of using Azure Purview.
 The following are the main topics covered in the lab.

-1. Create Microsoft Purview account.
-2. Create Collections, Register Sources and scan the assets.
-3. Adding Glossary terms, classification rules and scan rule sets.
+1. Registering and Scanning ADLS Gen2 Account
+2. Maintaining Glossary by creating and importing terms
+3. Approval Workflow for Business Terms
+4. Create Classification rule and Scan rule set
+5. Track Data Lineage
+6. View Data Insights
-4. Adding Data Policy to the assets.
+7. Create and Manage Data Policy

 ### Intended Audience